-The Goal of Texas Oral Surgery Specialist, the office of Chris Tye, MD, DDS, is to provide top-notch dental and oral surgical care to patients.
-However, Dr. Tye at TXOSS is also concerned about patient safety and comfort.
+The Goal of Texas Oral Surgery Specialist, the office of Board Certified Oral Surgeons Chris Tye, MD, DDS is to provide top-notch dental and oral surgical care to patients.
+However, TXOSS is also concerned about patient safety and comfort.

 Another concern is the opioid crisis in America.

-As a Board-Certified Oral Surgeon, Dr. Tye realizes there can be risks with opioids.
+As Board-Certified Oral Surgeons, we realize there can be risks with opioids.